 In the 3 Lessons of Faith article, I shared how Joshua 3:3 shows us that we need to determine God’s will and “go after” God without hesitation.

-Yes, there is faith and that’s absolutely necessary and also the topic for another post, but certainly, if you’re going to “go after” God with no hesitation, you’ll probably ask the age old question, “How do I determine God’s will in my life?”Here are some ways He guides us as we continue following God:
+Yes, there is faith and that’s absolutely necessary, but certainly, if you’re going to “go after” God with no hesitation, you’ll probably ask the age old question, “How do I determine God’s will in my life?”Here are some ways He guides us as we continue following God:

 1. His Word Instructs Us – Micah 6:8 is a very compelling verse that cuts right to the point: “He has told you, O man, what is good; and what does the LORD require of you but to do justice, and to love kindness, and to walk humbly with your God?”